BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ![testing from user stories](documentation/Testing/testing-16.png)

-Once they click that, they'll be redirected to the add service page where they can fill in all of the service information.Once all of the inputs have been filled in correctly, the Admin can use the 'Add Service' button at the bottom of the page to add it to the database:
+Once they click that, they'll be redirected to the add service page where they can fill in all the service information.
+Once all of the inputs have been filled in correctly, the Admin can use the 'Add Service' button at the bottom of the page to add it to the database:

 ![testing from user stories](documentation/Testing/testing-17.png)